Kaobara/TeaStainStudiosUnityProject/README.md

 As outlined, Chiki’s Delivery Service is a casual 3D platformer simulation game.
 Furthermore, it is likely that the playtesters will draw on their knowledge and experiences of games similar to Chiki’s Delivery Service to provide us feedback.
 Hence, we deemed that the playtesters showing a high interest in game genres which are more casual-friendly and related to Chiki’s Delivery Service such as Party games and Simulation and Sports' games (40% interest) would provide us specialised feedback to act upon.
 Due to diversity of interest in games, we are also able to obtain general feedback from a diverse range of people.
 Leveraging both general and specialised feedback allows us to improve the game for people who have no experiences in playing such games as well as drawing upon the knowledge and experiences of the people who have played such games and the comparisons they make to other similar games.

+### Observational Technique
+The observational technique used was Cooperative evaluation.
+We decided to go with this method to allow participants to give us real-time feedback on the game.
+This method also allowed the participants to criticise any aspect of the game right away.
+Thus, avoiding the issue of post-hoc interpretation.
+At the start of the session, we asked the participant for their permission to record the session.
+All participants declined and therefore we stuck with the approach of taking manual notes on the phone.
+We observed every aspect of the play, including where they looked, how much time they spent reading the prompts and which areas did they seem most excited about.
+Before starting, we also asked the participants about their experience level so as observers we could compare how quickly they figured out the control system and game mechanics.

+To avoid the issue of ‘over helping’ we came up with situational questions which were purposely left open-ended.
+Providing participants with an opportunity to express their emotions regarding the scene if they don't prompt automatically.
+Some examples of these questions include “How did you feel when you saw the game prompts?”, “What do you think about Chiki?”, “Did you have any difficulty finding checkpoints?
+If so, where did you get lost?”.
+As observers, we did have to intervene in some situations where a bug popped up or the user couldn't restart the game.
+Though, these interventions themselves helped us find key information regarding parts that could be improved or made more accessible.

+We wanted to make this experience as enjoyable as possible, and about 90% of the participants seemed amused when they found out that Chiki could ‘fly’.
+And 60% of the participants enjoyed the challenge of jumping over the river.
+This task wasn't intended to be this intense or difficult.
+However, due to our audience's lack of experience in pc games, they created a new challenge for themselves.
+The challenge was not too difficult and usually, participants were excited and encouraged themselves to complete it.
+Some participants took over 12 jumps to cross the river.
+Despite that, all participants were happy with the player mechanics and map interaction.
+None of the participants showed visual frustration when finishing the tutorial.

+Towards the end of the game, and sometimes throughout the game, participants also tended to give suggestions about new feature implementations.
+We did list them down, however, most of these features were complex to implement.
+We had to consider the time constraint and how much value these features would add to the game.
+The most common suggestions were: “call level 0 tutorial and make minimap bigger”, “reading prompts too big, didn't read”, “ add teleporters, DIY sandbox and hardcore mode” and “moving obstacles and height map”.

 ### Improvements from Evaluation Information
 Certain aspects that had a lower rating than others had more focus put into them by the team for improvement based on reviewing suggestions provided by the participants.
 Not all the suggestions were deemed to be helpful but there were a handful of helpful suggestions that the team agreed on implementing that would improve the gameplay experience.
 Furthermore, the team was also limited in regard to the resources available for the improvement of the game.
 For example, one suggestion from both the Questionnaire and Cooperative evaluation was to introduce a hard mode where enemies would chase you down while delivering the package.
 This represents a huge shift in the core gameplay and we deemed that we did not have enough time and resources in order to implement changes such as this.